 According to Article 2 TEU, the European Union is founded on the values of democracy, the rule of law and human rights.
-Yet, several developments in the Member States threaten this common value basis, especially the value of the rule of law: On some occasions, it is due to undue extensions of governmental power, such as in cases of interference with the judiciary or restrictions of media freedom, civil society organisations and academia (Poland, Hungary).
+Yet, several developments in the Member States threaten this common value basis, especially the value of the rule of law: On some occasions, this is due to the extensions of governmental power, interference with the judiciary or restrictions of media freedom, civil society organisations and academia (Poland, Hungary).
 In other cases, these values are threatened by endemic corruption (Romania, Bulgaria) or weak institutional capacities (Greece).
 Despite the existential dimension of this crisis, it is still contested whether and how the EU should respond to these developments.

 The Institute has dedicated a large part of its research in EU law to this question.
 A special focus of the project is on the doctrinal understanding of the crisis and tools to handle it.
 In 2012, researchers at the Institute developed the “Reverse Solange” approach, a new proposal how to deal with systemic infringements of fundamental rights in EU Member States.
 Another part of the project develops the concept of systemic deficiency in the rule of law.
 Building on this, the project addresses the situation in a number of EU Member States, notably Hungary, Romania, Poland, and Greece.
 The project is conducted in close cooperation with scholars from Hungary, Poland and Greece, especially with the University of Warsaw Faculty of Law and Administration and the ELTE Budapest Faculty of Law.